 12. Where did peanut allergies come from?
 Apparently exposure to peanuts is deadly poison for those who are allergic to them.
 Because of that, we now have warning labels on products containing peanuts.
 However, I never heard of them hurting or killing anybody before the 1990s.
 When I was a kid, we had peanut butter sandwiches and nobody thought they were dangerous, but now I have a feeling that if George Washington Carver was alive today, he would be considered a public enemy, not a great scientist.

 13. Remember when I said at the top of the page that I'm not a trendy person?
 Well, in all my years, I have never caught the disease that is in fashion at any given time.
 I have missed out on legionaire's disease, swine flu, bird flu, AIDS, SARS, ebola, the west Nile virus, anthrax and zika.
-Most recently, COVID passed me by.
-Aside from the need to wear a mask when I left home, the pandemic didn't affect me much.
+Most recently, COVID passed me by until 2023.
+During the peak years of the pandemic, 2020 to 2022, all I had to do was wear a mask when I left home.

 Along that line, I have not gotten too excited by the various catastrophes we have been warned about.
 Besides the epidemics mentioned in the previous paragraph, here are the other disasters that have come and gone in my lifetime, which people panicked about, but most of us survived: